marcelgo/infopark_kickstarter/README.md

 ## Contributing

-We would be very happy and thankful if you open new issues in order to further improve the Infopark Kickstarter.
-If you want to go a step further and extend the functionality or fix a problem yourself, you can do so any time by following the steps below.
+We would be very happy and thankful if you open new issues in order to further improve Infopark Kickstarter.
+If you want to go a step further and extend the functionality or fix a problem, you can do so any time by following the steps below.

-1. Signup for a [free Infopark Cloud Express account](https://www.infopark.de/) and setup a test CMS and CRM tenant in the Infopark Console.
+1. Signup for a [free Infopark Cloud Express account](https://www.infopark.de/) and setup a test CMS and CRM tenant in the Infopark console.
-2. Fork and clone Infopark Kickstarter Github repository.
+2. Fork and clone the Infopark Kickstarter Github repository.

-        git clone git@github.com:<your github username>/ice_kickstarter.git
+        git clone git@github.com:_username_/ice_kickstarter.git
         cd ice_kickstarter

 3. We suggest using [rbenv](https://github.com/sstephenson/rbenv/).
-Anyway, compare your local ruby version with the version given in `.ruby-version` and install it if necessary.
+Anyway, compare your local Ruby version with the version given in `.ruby-version` and install it if necessary.

         ruby --version

-3. Download the configuration files from the Infopark Console and unzip all files into the test application that is part of the Infopark Kickstarter gem.
+3. Download the configuration files from the Infopark console and unzip all files into the test application that is part of the Infopark Kickstarter gem.
 Currently, you also have to create the `deploy.yml` file manually.
 See the second step in the [installation instructions](https://kb.infopark.de/89b37c1667cda31a/kurzanleitung-zum-gebrauch?locale=en).